-5 Passenger Transport Executives (PTEs) are local government bodies which are responsible for public transport within large urban areas.
-They are accountable to Integrated Transport Authorities (ITAs) which were formerly known as Passenger Transport Authorities (PTAs) prior to 2008 and the Local Government Act 2008.
-There are four PTEs in England, for each of the metropolitan counties (Merseyside, South Yorkshire, Tyne and Wear and West Midlands) with the former Greater Manchester Passenger Transport Executive being replaced by Transport for Greater Manchester from April 2011 and the former West Yorkshire PTE becoming part of the West Yorkshire Combined Authority from April 2014.
+5 There are six metropolitan counties in England.
+These are Greater Manchester, Merseyside, South Yorkshire, Tyne and Wear, West Midlands, West Yorkshire.
+Formerly, each of these areas had a Passenger Transport Executives (PTEs), which was a local government bodies with public transport responsibilities.
+They were accountable to Integrated Transport Authorities (ITAs), which were formerly known as Passenger Transport Authorities (PTAs) prior to 2008 and the Local Government Act 2008.
+Following enactment of the Local Democracy, Economic Development and Construction Act 2009, all Integrated Transport Authorities have now been reformed into Combined Authorities, some with a larger geographic coverage than the ITA they replace.
+Some Combined Authorities (Greater Manchester, Merseyside, North East, South Yorkshire) continue to have a free-standing transport executive, whilst in others (West Midlands and West Yorkshire) the transport executive has been incorporated within the Combined Authority.
 In Scotland the Strathclyde Partnership for Transport is the equivalent body covering the region of Strathclyde.
-For convenience in this report we continue to refer to these areas as PTEs.
+For convenience, in this report we continue to refer to these seven areas as PTEs..